Last update: 2018-10-22

 I didn’t know better, so I stuck with it for years.

 Then something happened.
 I had to upgrade my LTS version.

 Everything crashed.
 I couldn’t even boot

 Ubuntu anymore.
 Since I had no clue about Linux in general, I didn’t even try to fix it.
 I had to reinstall everything.

-I began to feel some bitterness toward
+I began to feel some bitterness filling my heart.

 My whole workflow shifted from there.
 I went from

 After years of silent struggle I finally had a personalised, stable, up to date and very efficient system.
 I even wrote a bunch of scripts to install everything I need in one command line.
 In one command line and some input, everything was installed.

 It was one of the best shift I did in my career.
 No more, no less.